Djhayes72195/llm-paraphrasing-attacks/README.md

 - The GPT-2 detector’s recall dropped by ~8% under paraphrasing.
 - The fine-tuned GPT-3 detector was unaffected by the attack, likely due to artifacts in the training data.

+Paraphrasing was accomplished with T5 and Llama2 models.
 The full writeup is available in writeup.pdf.